Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm_generator.md

        * Set the limits for the duration field
        */
       var setLimitDuration = function() {
+        // first update the ws info panel according to selection fillWsInfo();
         // get partition limits from dictionary
         let workspaceLimits = limitsWorkspace[document.getElementById('filesystem').value];
         // set new max